The High Standard G .380 Pistol

 The Origin of the High Standard Design

-Both guns have pivoting triggers, with an upward projection on the trigger that pulls the connector bar forward, engaging the sear to fire the gun.
+Both guns have pivoting triggers, with an upward projection on the trigger that pulls the transfer bar forward, engaging the sear to fire the gun.
 Both guns have internal hammers.
-Both guns have side plates on the left that cover the connector bar.
+Both guns have side plates on the left that cover the transfer bar.
 Both guns have recoil springs built into the slide, and a button on top of the slide to lock the recoil spring in a retracted state.
 Both guns have short extractors on the right side.
 Both guns have an unlocked breech, fixed barrels, and slides that must be removed from the rear.
 The magazine of both guns has a protrusion on the right side allowing the follower to be pulled down to facilitate loading.
 The Colt’s trigger is tensioned by a small coil spring, whereas the Hartford/High Standard is tensioned by a spring and plunger that act against the upper projection of the trigger.
 Interestingly, however, Browning’s original patent shows a spring and plunger design to tension the trigger which was apparently not used in the production Colts.
 The Colt has a cleverly designed backstrap that can be removed (without tools) to release the slide (the top of the backstrap serves as the slide stop), whereas the Hartford/High Standard has a release lever in the frame which depresses an upright lever (tensioned by a spring and plunger) which serves as the backstop.
 At some point, the High Standard Model B’s backstop was redesigned to strengthen it, and the release lever location was moved from left to right.

 The Model C was identical to the slim-barreled Model B except chambered for the .22 Short.
 Production began 1 December 1936.